khhaliil/EURO2024/Vision/README.md

   - [Model v1](./Data/models/Model%20v1)
   - [Model v1.1](./Data/models/Modelv1.1)
   - [Weights](./Data/models/weights)
+    -- these are the various weights ive trained , trying Nano, medium and large models.
 - [Find a Missing Label Script](./Data/find%20a%20missing%20label.py)
+    -- this is code for finding missing labels in the data

 #### 2. Main - Core Application Code
 The Main folder contains the primary codebase, implementing various functionalities of our project.